 \w will match all the word characters(A-z a-z) also includes _ (underscore)

 \S opposite of \s, will match all that are not whitespaces

 \D opposite of \d, will match all that are not digits

-These identifies the boundaries associated with word.
+These identify the boundaries associated with words.

-\< used for beginning of the word
+\< used for the beginning of the word

 \> used for end of the word